All about our club

 Junior Training Requirements

 A major change in the regulations has been the requirement to train all junior competitors under 16 years of age.
 They have to complete 5 hours of formal training to get started, followed by training each time they wish to move to a larger capacity machine.
 Richard Apps is the official coach for this requirement in the club.
 We have several officials that have undertaken training to fill the position of coach.
 In addition, to fulfilling the training requirements and regulations they do a really great job at getting their ideas and tips across to kids from 4 to 16 years of age.
-If anyone wants to start racing, then Richard is the man to get you started.
 Please note that bookings are essential for these courses.

 Joining and Becoming a Member of the Club